Claude Cowork for transport and logistics firms: secure operations and document work

 CISSP-led, a Microsoft Solutions Partner and a CompTIA Managed Services Trustmark holder, securing IT for Canadian SMBs across Toronto, Hamilton, and Metro Vancouver since 2012.

-- Default to “ask before acting.”
+3. Default to “Manually approve.”
 Cowork always asks before deleting files; keep approvals on.

-None of it’s exotic, and most of it takes an afternoon.
-Fusion Computing sets it up as part of the managed IT work we already do for firms, and the same pattern carries to manufacturers, construction firms, and accounting firms.
+None of it’s exotic.
+The technical setup can be quick; the privacy, logging and approval work is what decides how long the pilot takes.
+Fusion Computing sets it up as part of the managed IT work we already do for firms, and the same pattern carries to other document-heavy operations.
 If you want a second set of eyes before your firm pilots Cowork, talk to us or read more about how we work.

 Fusion Computing helps Canadian businesses across Toronto and the GTA, Hamilton, and Metro Vancouver with managed IT, cybersecurity, and Microsoft 365.